 Globus Pharyngeus and feeling a lump in the throat

 Another common cause of feeling something stuck in the throat is a globus feeling, sometimes referred to medically as globus pharyngeus.
 This is a sensation of something in the throat when nothing can be found to explain the feeling.
 It is common in mid-life and several suggestions have been proposed, although none are completely plausible.
-There is no known proven cause for it and it is known to sometimes disappear on its own.
+There is no known proven cause for it and it is known to sometimes resolve on its own.
 Usually it is not a constant sensation.
-It is a diagnosis of exclusion.
+Globus pharyngeus is a diagnosis of exclusion.
 This means that your specialist will be reasonably convinced there is nothing else causing your symptoms before deciding it is a globus feeling.
+Sometimes further investigations are required before concluding symptoms are due to globus pharyngeus.

 Cancer of the throat and the sensation of a lump in the throat